When Should I Use Google Tag Manager?

 While this is not investment advice (responsible adults can make their own decisions in a free market), this is a graduate-level assessment of how an investor may review the financial data of two companies in a competitive environment.

-There are a variety of ways to review the financial performance of a company and how to evaluate a company’s stock performance.
-Here’s a general outline of how a very sophisticated investor may evaluate the important information.
+There are a variety of ways to review the financial performance of Juniper (JNPR) vs Cisco (CSCO) and how to evaluate their stock performance.
+A sophisticated investor may start by calculating the return on assets (ROA), asset turn-over (AT), and profit margin ratio (PM).

 The stock prices, earnings, and financial information of JNPR and CSCO have of course changed, but the fundamentals and the formulas are just as solid as ever.